jeffpar/lonedissent/_pages/transcripts/featured/brown1/davis-v-county-school-board.md

   <p>If a Negro child goes to a school as well equipped as that of his white neighbor,
-if he had teachers of his own race and friends of his own race, it seems to me he is much less likely to develop tensions, animosities, and hostilities, than if you put him into a mixed <a name="page29"></a>school where, in Virginia, inevitably he will be a minority group. </p>
+if he had teachers of his own race and friends of his own race, it seems to me he is much less likely to develop tensions, animosities, and hostilities, than if you put him into a mixed school where, in Virginia, inevitably he will be a minority group. </p>
 </blockquote>
 <p>Then he says again: </p>